mvasilkov/reversed-js13k/README.md

 On mobile, both Safari (iOS) and Chrome (Android) are supported.
 Safari is much better.

 ASCII art is problematic on Android.
 While not game-breaking, it's implemented differently and looks slightly worse.

+The game is better suited for landscape mode.